-- 5 seminars in coffee-producing regions on the issues of quality, water conservation, and the proper treatment of wastewater from coffee production. - 1 course held on a farm on the issues of quality, coffee varieties, and coffee fertilization. - 1 course in Bangalore on quality and the proper treatment of wastewater from coffee production.
+- 5 seminars in coffee-producing regions on the issues of quality, water conservation, and the proper treatment of wastewater from coffee production. - 1 course held on a farm on the issues of quality, coffee varieties, and coffee fertilization. - 1 course in Bangalore on quality and the proper treatment of wastewater from coffee production. - 1 student to the Master in Coffee Economics and Sciences (2013).

 Handbook on proper water use.
-In 2011, a handbook on water management during coffee cultivation and processing was distributed to 500 Indian coffee farmers
+In 2011, a handbook on water management during coffee cultivation and processing was distributed to 500 Indian coffee farmers.